Debt & Credit Help Paying Off Debt

 • Origination fee: Many lenders charge an upfront fee, which is taken from your loan disbursement before you receive it.
 These fees can range from 1% to 8% in some cases.
 Not all lenders charge one, so if you have great credit, look for lenders that don’t have an origination fee.

 • Prepayment penalties: These are uncommon with personal loans, but they do exist.
 A prepayment fee penalizes you if you pay off your loan ahead of schedule.
-If you find a lender that charges one, it’s best to look elsewhere.
+(I really hate these — try to avoid this so you can pay off debt early if your finances allow for it.)

-• Approval time: Traditional banks and credit unions might take days to approve you for a loan, whereas you could be approved on the same day through an online lender.
-Some lenders can also get you your money as quick as the same day or the next business day.
+• Approval time: Traditional banks and credit unions might take days to approve you for a loan, whereas you could be approved on the same day and get your funds within a day or two with online lenders.
+In general, I don’t think a few days’ wait will hurt you, but if you’re eager to get started, look for quick turnarounds.

 • Other features: Some lenders may also offer other features to their borrowers, such as access to your credit score, unemployment protection, interest rate discounts, the ability to add a cosigner, joint applications, and more.